Alston, Charles Henry, b. 1907 d. 1977

 Also in the Archives

-- Image Gallery items from other collections related to Alston, Charles Henry
+- Image and Media Gallery items from other collections related to Alston, Charles Henry

 Related MaterialsIn 1970, Charles Alston loaned materials for microfilming, including correspondence with Henry Epstein, Langston Hughes, Robert Riggs, Harry Sternberg, J. Johnson Sweeney, Hale Woodruff, and others.
 Also loaned for microfilming were sketchbooks, printed materials, and photographs.
 Subsequently, some of the photographs were later donated by Alston's sisters.
 The loaned materials are available only on microfilm reel N70-23 at Archives of American Art offices, and through interlibrary loan.